BangHonor/DisCo/README.md

 ## Reproduce
 Please follow the instructions below to replicate the results in the paper.

 Run to reproduce the results of Table 3 in "scripts/baseline_comparison.sh" .
+The train_original.py and train_original_induct.py files aim to compute the whole dataset performance without graph condensation.

 Run to reproduce the results of Table 5 in "scripts/papers100M.sh" .
+The train_coreset_papers100M.py file aims to test the coreset method on the ogbn-papers100M dataset.

 Run to reproduce the results of Table 6 in "scripts/generalizability.sh" .

 Run to reproduce the results of Table 7 in "scripts/nas.sh" .
+The nas_transductive.py and nas_inductive.py files aim to test the coreset method on the ogbn-papers100M dataset.

 ## Contact
 Please feel free to contact me via email (xiaozhb@zju.edu.cn) if you are interested in my research :)